Macy conferences

 The Macy conferences were a set of meetings of scholars from various academic disciplines held in New York under the direction of Frank Fremont-Smith at the Josiah Macy Jr. Foundation starting in 1941 and ending in 1960.
-The explicit aim of the conferences was to promote meaningful communication across scientific disciplines, and restore unity to science.
-There were different sets of conferences designed to cover specific topics, for a total of 160 conferences over the 19 years this program was active; the phrase "Macy conference" does not apply only to those on cybernetics, although it is sometimes used that way informally by those familiar only with that set of events.
-Disciplinary isolation within medicine was viewed as particularly problematic by the Macy Foundation, and given that their mandate was to aid medical research, they decided to do something about it.
-Thus other topics covered in different sets of conferences included: aging, adrenal cortex, biological antioxidants, blood clotting, blood pressure, connective tissues, infancy and childhood, liver injury, metabolic interrelations, nerve impulse, problems of consciousness, and renal function.
+The conferences aimed to promote communication across scientific disciplines and restore unity to science.
+There were several series of conferences covering specific topics, a total of 160 conferences over 19 years; the phrase "Macy conferences" is often applied specifically to the series on cybernetics.
+Disciplinary isolation within medicine was a particular concern of the Macy Foundation, whose mandate was to aid medical research.
+Other series covered: aging, adrenal cortex, biological antioxidants, blood clotting, blood pressure, connective tissues, infancy and childhood, liver injury, metabolic interrelations, nerve impulse, problems of consciousness, and renal function.